-12. Establish schedule
+11. Establish schedule

-QAI resource person in conjunction with the QTL_net Directorate establishes a schedule for completing the major documents of the review process (peer review team report, discipline grouping self-assessment team response, and dean's response).
+The QAID resource person in conjunction with the QAID Directorate establishes a schedule for completing the major documents of the review process (peer review team report, discipline grouping self-assessment team response, and dean's response).

-13. Release documentation to external peer review team
+12. Release documentation to external peer review team

-The resource person in conjunction with QTL_net forwards to the periodic programme review team a set of information that includes: a self-assessment report; the Academic Quality Assurance Policy and Procedures, directing the reviewers to Volume 2 of the IUCEA Handbook; and a timeline for the completion of the peer review report.
+The QAID resource person in conjunction with QAID forwards to the periodic programme review team a set of information that includes: self-assessment report; the Academic Quality Framework: Policies and Procedures and Procedures, directing the reviewers to Volume 2 of the IUCEA Handbook; and a timeline for the completion of the peer review report.